 - You enjoy Science! - You are thinking about a possible career in Science (or science-related jobs) or a specific career such as medicine. - You are thinking about A Level Courses linked to Science (not required for entry). - You enjoy figuring out how things work or how to improve designs. - You have the ability to apply your knowledge and understanding to new ideas.

 3D Product Design GCSE - AQA

-Watch the video on the school website for more information.
 Full course details can be found here under the 3D Design options.

 A two-unit course:

 Non-exam assessment - Portfolio (60%)